typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 that you already have a document tree model, either obtained by a previous parsing step or built programmatically, and now want to render it to a specific output format.

+### Reusing the parser configuration

+In contrast to the Transform API, the Parse and Render APIs keep these two operations completely separate.
+However, this also means that the renderer does not know about any custom renderers the parser might provide as extensions for rendering custom AST nodes the default renderer does not know about.

+For this reason it is always best to copy the parser configuration over to the Render API:

+    val parser = Parse.as(Markdown).strict

+    val doc = parse.fromFile("foo.md")

+    Render.as(HTML).withConfig(parser.config).toFile("hello.html")

+For the sake of brevity we omit this detail from the following examples.

 ### Rendering a Single Document